-Pacific Lutheran University, like all colleges and universities across the nation, faces significant challenges in helping students and their families find affordable student health care – both on campus and from local providers.
-Beginning this fall, the new national health care law limits us to three options.
+Pacific Lutheran University, like all colleges and universities across the nation, faces significant challenges in helping students and their families find affordable student health care–both on campus and from local providers.
+With the introduction of the Affordable Care Act, the law limited us to three options.

 - University-Provided Student Health Insurance

 New national regulations for student health insurance require that all plans provide increasingly higher minimum coverage limits, next year and in years to come – from $10,000 this year to $100,000 next year and $500,000 the year after.
 As a result, while some universities will continue to offer student health insurance as they have in the past, the rates for such insurance will now be much higher.
-The most affordable rate we could find for PLU students was $1,600 for the 2012-2013 year.
-And there will be significant cost increases in subsequent years as the national law requires that policies cover additional benefits each year.
+The most affordable rate we could find for PLU students was $1,600.
+There will be significant cost increases in subsequent years as the national law requires that policies cover additional benefits each year.
 We have decided that such a high cost now, and large annual increases in future years, rules out this option.
-We will not offer student health insurance.
+PLU does not offer student health insurance.

 - No Student Health Insurance, No Supplemental Plan